Glossary of terms

 Neonates: Newborn infants (less than one month old).

-Overall benefit: In this guidance the term ‘overall benefit’ describes the ethical basis on which decisions are made about treatment and care for adult patients who lack capacity to decide.
-It involves an assessment of the appropriateness of treatment and care options that encompasses not only the potential clinical benefits, burdens and risks of those options, but also non-clinical factors such as the patient’s personal circumstances, wishes, beliefs and values.
-GMC guidance on overall benefit, applied with the decision-making principles in paragraphs 7 - 13, is consistent with the legal requirement to consider whether treatment ‘benefits’ a patient (Scotland), or is in the patient’s ‘best interests’ (England, Wales and Northern Ireland), and to apply the other principles set out in the Mental Capacity Act 2005 and the Adults with Incapacity (Scotland) Act 2000.
+Overall benefit: In this guidance the term ‘overall benefit’ describes the ethical basis on which decisions are made about treatment and care for adult patients who lack capacity to decide for themselves.
+This involves weighing up the risks of harm, burdens and potential benefits for the individual patient of each of the available options, including the option of taking no action.
+It encompasses not only potential clinical, but also non-clinical factors such as the patient’s personal circumstances, wishes, beliefs and values.
+GMC guidance on overall benefit, applied with the decision-making principles in paragraphs 7 - 13, is consistent with the legal requirement to consider whether treatment ‘benefits’ a patient (Scotland), or is in the patient’s ‘best interests’ (England, Wales and Northern Ireland),

 Palliative care: The holistic care of patients with advanced, progressive, incurable illness, focused on the management of a patient’s pain and other distressing symptoms and the provision of psychological, social and spiritual support to patients and their family.
 Palliative care is not dependent on diagnosis or prognosis, and can be provided at any stage of a patient’s illness, not only in the last few days of life.
 The objective is to support patients to live as well as possible until they die and to die with dignity.